Career opportunities in AI

 It's also important to note that AI will not only create new jobs but also transform existing ones.
 Many roles will evolve to incorporate AI competencies – much like how proficiency with computers became a basic requirement for most jobs.

-In other words, while AI may automate certain tasks, it will also open doors to careers that we are only beginning to imagine.
+Future Impact: In other words, while AI may automate certain tasks, it will also open doors to careers that we are only beginning to imagine.

 In the coming years, businesses and society will continue to navigate how to best use AI responsibly.
 This means professionals who understand both the technical and human dimensions of AI will be highly valued.